aditya14896/AI-Agents-for-Education/README.md

 # Bedrock Agents for EDU Use Cases

-This repository showcases example Bedrock Agents created for educational use cases.
+This repository showcases example agents created for educational use cases, including both AWS Bedrock Agents and Strands Agents SDK implementations.

 ## Repo Structure

 - **Data:** Sample data that connects to the agents.
 - **Tools:** Tools for agents to use.
 - **Production:** Web UI (Lex, Streamlit, LibreChat) for Bedrock agent integration.
+- **strands-implementation:** Strands Agents SDK implementation of the course recommendation agent.

 ## Agent Example 1: Course Recommendation Agent